HamadAbdulRazzaq/PalindromicTreeVisualizer/README.md

 # Data Structures II Project - Palindromic Tree (eertree)
-Palindromic Trees (also know as eertree) are efficient data structures which can be used to store all the subpalindromes in a string in just $O(nlog(\Sigma) ))$ where:
+Palindromic Trees (also know as eertree) are efficient data structures which can be used to store all the sub-palindromes in a string in just $O(nlog(\Sigma) ))$ where:
 - $n:$ Size of the input string.
 - $\Sigma :$ Size of the Alphabet <br/>
 In English, the Size of the alphabet is 26 which is $O(1)$ so in that case the complexity becomes $O(n)$